tolicodes/infragen/guide/01-preface.md

 Nobody reads prefaces, they just want the facts.
 So I'd give you the tl;dr;

-> I went to a meditation retreat, and realized I was coding Infragen all wrong.
-I was ignoring software development practices (such as small PRs, KISS, planning first), which ironically Infragen was built to enforce.
+> I went to a meditation retreat, and realized I was coding InfraGen (Infrastructure Generator) all wrong.
+I was ignoring software development practices (such as small PRs, KISS, planning first), which ironically InfraGen was built to enforce.
 I just wanted to get something out to show the world.
-Upon meditating, I decided to do build Infragen the right way, and document the process.
+Upon meditating, I decided to build InfraGen the right way, and document the process.

 And for the few of you who are interested in the backstory, and some interesting psych analysis, here's the full story:

-When I first got the idea for Infragen I was obsessed.
+When I first got the idea for InfraGen I was obsessed.
 For a few days it was all I could think about.
-Every bit of free time I had I spent coding Infragen.
+Every bit of free time I had I spent coding InfraGen.
+I didn't even give my girlfriend, Asya, a proper good bye the day she went to Africa because my mind was completely immersed in this project.
+We've all been there!

-I had a long vacation coming up.
-It started with a 4 day meditation retreat at a Buddhist monastery named MAPLE, and ended with a trip to Tanzania with my roommates and partner, Asya.
-The day of my flight, I could not put down my laptop.
-I spent every free second coding Infragen.
-By the time I reached MAPLE, I had coded for at least 24 consecutive hours.
+I had a long vacation coming up myself.
+A few days late, I was off to a 4 day meditation retreat at MAPLE (a Buddhist monastery), later meeting with my roommates and girlfriend in Tanzania.
+Up until I reached MAPLE, I had coded for at least 24 consecutive hours.

 I had planned my MAPLE trip 5 months in advanced and it couldn’t have possibly come at a better time.
 By the time I arrived I was hours into debugging some refractors I made to the codebase.
 Luckily I wrote pretty thorough tests.
 But it became a painstaking process of trying fixes, crossing my fingers "this is the last fix before I see all green" and of course being disappointed by yet another error.
 Finally I put down my laptop, committing to being coding-free the entire retreat.